QaziSaaib/QaziSaaib/README.md

 - 👋 Hi, I’m @QaziSaaib
 - 👀 I’m interested in frontend developement and Web Design.
-- 🌱 I’m currently learning Javascript and improving my HTML&CSS skills.
+- 🌱 I'm currently learning Javascript and am eager to learn React.js and other front-end technologies.
-- 💞️ I’m looking to collaborate on anything related to HTML,CSS and Javascript.
+- 💞️ I'm looking for any opportunities to work together on HTML, CSS, and Javascript projects as well as for internships in these fields.
 - 📫 How to reach me: email:qazisaaib007@gmail.com,twitter:@saaib_q

 <!---